filippello/game-baiby/README.md

-# Baibysitter Plugin - Documentation
+# Baibysitter Plugin for G.A.M.E - Documentation

 ## Description